magizbox/underthesea.classification/README.md

 # Vietnamese Text Classification ![](https://img.shields.io/badge/F1-86.7%25-red.svg)

-This repository contains experiments in *Vietnamese Text Classification problems*.
+This repository contains experiments in *Vietnamese Text Classification* problem.
 It is a part of [underthesea](https://github.com/magizbox/underthesea) project.
 The code gives an end-to-end working example for reading datasets, training machine learning models, and evaluating performance of the models.
 It can easily be extended to train your own custom-defined models.

 ## Table of contents